-MCALLEN, Texas – Today, Congressman Vicente Gonzalez (TX-15) released a statement following President Trump’s overnight tweet about the Minneapolis protests and looting:
+WASHINGTON – Today, Congressman Vicente Gonzalez (TX-15) released a statement following Mr. Trump’s suggestion that the presidential election should be delayed in November:

-WASHINGTON – Today, Congressman Vicente Gonzalez (TX-15) released a statement on his use of proxy voting:
+WASHINGTON – Today, Congressman Vicente Gonzalez (TX-15) issued a statement following Texas Governor Greg Abbott’s trip to South Texas.

-WASHINGTON – Today, Congressman Vicente Gonzalez (TX-15) issued a statement following the recent comments made by the Guatemalan President Alejandro Giammattei regarding the state of the U.S.-Guatemala relations:
+WASHINGTON – Today, Congressman Vicente Gonzalez (TX-15) issued a statement following the events that occurred at the Hampton Inn regarding federal agents or contractors, migrant children and the Texas Civil Rights Project.

 In The News